probcomp/adev/README.md

 # ADEV

-This repository contains the Haskell prototype that accompanies the paper "[ADEV: Sound Automatic Differentiation of Expected Values of Probabilistic Programs](https://popl23.sigplan.org/details/POPL-2023-popl-research-papers/5/ADEV-Sound-Automatic-Differentiation-of-Expected-Values-of-Probabilistic-Programs)".
+This repository contains the Haskell prototype that accompanies the paper "[ADEV: Sound Automatic Differentiation of Expected Values of Probabilistic Programs](https://popl23.sigplan.org/details/POPL-2023-popl-research-papers/5/ADEV-Sound-Automatic-Differentiation-of-Expected-Values-of-Probabilistic-Programs)". **See [ADEV.jl](https://github.com/probcomp/ADEV.jl) for an experimental port to Julia.**

 ## Overview